Money for college starts by filing your FAFSA. Don’t be fooled by some age-old myths.

 Truth: Even if you don’t qualify for need-based aid, you may qualify for other aid e.g., institutional aid provided by your school for example.
-Additionally, filing your FAFSA provides you eligibility for low, fixed rate federal student loans.
+Additionally, filing your FAFSA provides you with eligibility for low, fixed-rate federal student loans.

 Myth: You won’t qualify for aid because you don’t good grades.

-Truth: Federal aid, which is determined by FAFSA isn't dependent on grades.
+Truth: Federal aid, which is determined by FAFSA, isn't dependent on grades.
 Grades don't determine if you get need-based financial aid.
-However, grades can be a factor if you're receiving Merit aid from you school.
-Merit aid can require maintaining a certain GPA which is determined by your school.
+However, grades can be a factor if you're receiving Merit aid from your school.
+Merit aid can require maintaining a certain GPA, which is determined by your school.

 Myth: My info is the same as last year, so I don’t need a new FAFSA.

 Truth: You’ll need either a renewal or a new FAFSA every year.
-Good news, the second and future years do not take nearly as long to complete as all your data will be carried over and you can use the IRS Data Retrieval Tool that allows you to import all necessary data from your most recently filed tax return quickly and easily.
+The good news, the second and future years do not take nearly as long to complete as all your data will be carried over, and you can use the Direct Data Exchange Tool that allows you to import all necessary data from your most recently filed tax return quickly and easily.
 But the truth remains – you need to submit the FAFSA every year.

 Myth: You can declare yourself an independent student on the FAFSA to qualify for more aid.

-Myth: I haven’t applied to any schools yet, so I can’t file my FAFSA in October.
+Myth: I haven’t applied to any schools yet, so I can’t file my FAFSA.

-Truth: You can file your FAFSA beginning October 1st, just be sure to include at least one school.
+Truth: You as you include at least one school.
 We suggest that you add each school you’re even thinking about.
 You’ll have the first piece of the puzzle in place and will be ready if you decide to apply to more schools.
 You can always edit the school list later by adding and deleting schools.
-You can list a maximum of 10 schools.
-Should you change your mind, you can delete one or more of your 10 and replace them as needed.
+You can list a maximum of 20 schools.
+Should you change your mind, you can delete one or more of your 20 and replace them as needed.